justahuman1/blackboard_scraper/README.md

 Via the scraper, I have downloaded 2 GB of school assignments and PDFs within an hour.

-Tested with 3 accounts, each in different ASU schools.
+Tested with 6 accounts so far!

 Completely PEP8 compliant!